 - Information regarding the test day can be found here.

 - A valid UMAT score is essential to be considered for entry to medicine or dentistry at UWA.
-For 2014 applications (for 2015 entry) only 2014 UMAT scores will be valid (2013 UMAT scores will not be valid for 2014 entry).
-For 2015 applications (for 2016 entry) only 2015 UMAT scores will be valid.
+For 2015 applications (for 2016 entry) only 2015 UMAT scores will be valid (2014 UMAT scores will not be valid for 2015 entry).
 Further information can be found here.

 - It is recommended that applicants obtain preparation material from the UMAT website.
 Neither ACER nor the Consortium recommend or endorse preparation courses.

 - UWA uses the sum of the three section scores (not percentiles).
 All three sections of the test are weighted equally.

 - The Faculty Admissions Office do not set benchmark UMAT thresholds (other than the requirement that applicants receive a section one percentile score of at least 20).
 Instead, shortlisting for interview is competitive and the last person invited for interview in their category ‘sets’ the UMAT threshold.
 The university does not release past thresholds.
 Further information can be obtained here.